jeffbulotano/classified-email-filter/README.md

 ADDITIONAL NOTE: I understand that the API route is overkill for the use case.
 However, I decided to go this route for demonstration.
 To implement the solution to an existing system ClassifiedEmailService class can be copied and instantiated accordingly.
 Or, ClassifiedEmailService@filterClassifiedEmail method can be converted to a helper if needed.

+## DEMO

+If you open the homepage of the application, you can find a basic demo form that you can use to test the functionality.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.